MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/integrated-windows-authentication.md

 ### Constraints

 - **Federated** users only, i.e. those created in an Active Directory and backed by Azure Active Directory.
-Users created directly in AAD, without AD backing - **managed** users - cannot use this auth flow.
+Users created directly in Azure AD, without AD backing - **managed** users - cannot use this auth flow.
 This limitation does not affect the Username/Password flow.
 - Does not work for MSA users.
 For MSA uses try out [WAM](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/wam)
 - IWA is for apps written for .NET Framework, .NET Core and UWP platforms
 - IWA does NOT bypass MFA (multi factor authentication).
 If MFA is configured, IWA might fail if an MFA challenge is required, because MFA requires user interaction.